aidan-mcbride/bread-app/docs/journal.md

          1. If verification fails, raise exception
       3. get the user from the db using the token data.
       4. return user.

+#### 11/13/19

+> **TODO:**
+>  - [ ] Refactor user models: see diagram
+>  - [ ] Refactor db_ops to return raw data to endpoint functions, which in turn return cleaned data to client
+>  - [ ] Implement authentication function in user db_ops
+>  - continue implementing authentication
+>  - make a diagram of how authentication works when done.

+I noticed in the FastAPI example project - which I am using as a reference - that the `User` in their `crud.py` file, which I assumed was a pydantic model, **is actually an SQLAlchemy model*.